-UAA’s B.H.S. degree program is accredited by the CSHSE.
-This accreditation means that it meets rigorous academic standards in higher education, providing you with the highest level of preparation to work in this demanding field.
+UAA’s B.H.S. degree program is accredited by the Council for Standards in Human Service Education.
+This accreditation means that it meets rigorous national standards for academic quality, providing you with the highest level of preparation to work in this demanding field.

 Addressing current workforce needs in Alaska and the U.S.

 Take elective courses in topics such as trauma-informed care, child welfare, disability and substance abuse.
 Human services faculty are experts in their fields and are well-connected in the industry across Alaska.

 Complete the B.H.S. in person at UAA's Anchorage campus, or entirely online.
 You can also take individual human services courses in person or online at the Mat-Su College and Kenai Peninsula College campuses to help you decide if the degree is right for you.

 Did you know..

 Already earned your associate degree in human services from UAA?
 You can easily transition into the Bachelor of Human Services degree program, which provides additional career opportunities.

 What can you do with a human services degree from UAA?